 - Detailed instructions on how to get started.

 - Links to 12 free tools that will make your life easier.

-- Links to tutorials on how to use this checklist effectively.
+- Links to two video tutorials on how to use this checklist effectively.

 I won’t blame you if you are not a fan of the “usual” website review checklists you see online.

 They are overwhelming, have a narrow focus, and – most importantly – are just collections of single tips.

 Single tips won’t work here unless they are a part of a bigger strategy.

 On the contrary, this website review checklist:

 - Is based on a 4-step strategy of how to get people to buy your product or services.